In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 Probability Calculation

-To find the probability of a certain number of successes in a binomial distribution, we use the binomial probability formula: P(X = k) = (n choose k) * p^k * (1-p)^(n-k).
-Here, 'n choose k' represents the number of ways to choose k successes from n trials, p is the probability of success, and (1-p) is the probability of failure.
-This formula allows us to calculate the likelihood of observing a specific number of employees with benefits.
+To find the probability of a specific number of successes in a binomial distribution, we use the binomial probability formula: P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where n is the number of trials, k is the number of successes, and p is the probability of success.
+For this question, we need to calculate the probability of at least three supporters, which involves summing the probabilities of getting three, four, five, six, seven, or eight supporters.

 Recommended video: